 Here's what the Preview app looks like in the browser.

 A selector is a part of a URI between the first selector delimiter

 Selectors are similar to query parameters in that they allow you to pass information to a servlet.
 The difference is that a query parameter sends input to be processed whereas a selector describes how you want to receive the requested resource.
 In this respect selectors are like extensions.
 The extension

 .html specifies that you want to receive the resource as an HTML document.
-Similarly, the selector
+The selector

 ~Culture~ specifies that you want a list of tours about culture.
-It is still the same resources (tours list page) but instead of all toursyou want it filtered by the category Culture.
+It is still the same resource (tours list page) but instead of all tours you want it filtered by the category Culture.

 For more on request parameters vs. selectors see Apache Sling Selectors and Request Parameters: Getting it Straight